 - 1.)
 Which of the following are kind behaviors?
 Choose all that apply.
 (Multiple choice with visuals: helping a friend, cleaning up a mess, giving a hug, hitting another person) - 2.)
 Which of the following are unkind behaviors?
-(Multiple choice with visuals: pushing, yelling, not sharing) - 3.)
-What does bullying mean? (hurting someone on purpose; saying something mean about what the person looks, acts or sounds like, one way, all of the above)
+(Multiple choice with visuals: pushing, yelling, not sharing)

-Unit Title: Big Deals and Little Deals: How to problem-solve
+Unit Title: Big Deals and Little Deals: How to problem solve

 Develop student understanding that there is a range of severity for the problems they face, and their reaction to the problem should match the level of the problem.
-Understand the concrete visual for understanding the size of their problem, from small, medium to big, and will be able to reflect on how to react to the problem based on the size.
+Understand concrete visual for understanding the size of their problem, from small, medium to big, and will be able to reflect on how to react to the problem based on the size.